Operation Golden Fleece: Operation

 At some point, Viscountes was stopped by an Abkhazian improvised patrol boat whose crew boarded her.
 After brief negotiation and a bribe of cigarettes, the rebels allowed the ship to continue to its destination.
 At 5 am on 15 August, the military police team secured the only entrance to the harbor.
 Viscountes anchored in the port of Sukhumi several hours later.
 After unloading 14 tons of humanitarian aid, its crew began processing the refugees who had gathered in the harbor.
-In many cases Georgian military authorities requested that the evacuees sign a document, committing to never return to Abkhazia.
 Greek navy personnel often had to intervene, verbally driving away unidentified armed men who tried to meddle into the crowd of the evacuees.
 By 5 pm, a total of 1,013 people boarded the ship which departed for Greece an hour later.
 No casualties were reported during the course of the operation.
 Gunshots and grenade explosions were heard by the ship's crew shortly after its departure.
 The commander of the Abkhazian Navy, Ali Aliyev, ordered his troops to allow the Greek ship safe passage.
 Viscountes reached Alexandroupolis on 18 August, where all the refugees disembarked.